 Data Breach

-A data breach is when personal or business data gets accessed, stolen, or leaked by someone who shouldn't have it — whether through hacking, a lost laptop, or accidentally emailing the wrong person.
-Under GDPR, Irish businesses must report serious breaches to the Data Protection Commission within 72 hours of becoming aware of them.
-You may also need to notify the affected customers.
-Having a simple plan in place before a breach happens can save you a lot of stress and potential fines.
+A data breach is when personal or business data gets accessed, stolen, lost, or disclosed by someone who should not have it — whether through hacking, a lost laptop, or accidentally emailing the wrong person.
+Under GDPR, some breaches must be reported to the Data Protection Commission within 72 hours of becoming aware of them, and some also require notice to the affected people.
+Having a simple response plan in place before a breach happens can save a lot of stress.

 Real-world example